MSCI (NYSE:MSCI) Issues Earnings Results

-MSCI (NYSE:MSCI – Get Rating) issued its quarterly earnings results on Tuesday.
-The technology company reported $2.98 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.79 by $0.19, MarketWatch Earnings reports.
-The company had revenue of $559.90 million for the quarter, compared to analysts’ expectations of $563.18 million.
-MSCI had a negative return on equity of 256.92% and a net margin of 35.53%.
-The firm’s revenue for the quarter was up 17.0% on a year-over-year basis.
-During the same period last year, the firm earned $2.46 EPS.
+MSCI (NYSE:MSCI – Get Rating) released its earnings results on Tuesday.
+The technology company reported $2.98 earnings per share for the quarter, beating the Zacks’ consensus estimate of $2.79 by $0.19, MarketWatch Earnings reports.
+The firm had revenue of $559.90 million for the quarter, compared to analysts’ expectations of $563.18 million.
+MSCI had a net margin of 35.53% and a negative return on equity of 256.92%.
+The company’s quarterly revenue was up 17.0% on a year-over-year basis.
+During the same period in the previous year, the company earned $2.46 earnings per share.

-A number of research analysts recently issued reports on the company.
-StockNews.com initiated coverage on MSCI in a report on Thursday, March 31st.
-They set a “hold” rating on the stock.
-Royal Bank of Canada lowered their price objective on shares of MSCI from $720.00 to $600.00 in a research note on Friday.
-Oppenheimer cut their target price on shares of MSCI from $724.00 to $602.00 in a research note on Friday, January 28th.
-Morgan Stanley decreased their price target on shares of MSCI from $651.00 to $593.00 and set an “equal weight” rating on the stock in a research report on Friday, January 28th.
-Finally, Deutsche Bank Aktiengesellschaft initiated coverage on MSCI in a research report on Tuesday, March 29th.
-They set a “hold” rating and a $533.00 price objective for the company.
-Four investment analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus target price of $589.00.
+In related news, insider Scott A. Crum sold 850 shares of the company’s stock in a transaction that occurred on Wednesday, February 23rd.
+The shares were sold at an average price of $508.80, for a total transaction of $432,480.00.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Corporate insiders own 3.02% of the company’s stock.

-A number of hedge funds have recently modified their holdings of the business.
-KB Financial Partners LLC acquired a new stake in shares of MSCI in the fourth quarter worth about $66,000.
-Sequoia Financial Advisors LLC bought a new stake in MSCI during the fourth quarter worth approximately $214,000.
-Virtu Financial LLC acquired a new position in MSCI in the 4th quarter valued at $226,000.
-Forum Financial Management LP bought a new position in MSCI in the 4th quarter worth $251,000.
-Finally, Peapack Gladstone Financial Corp lifted its position in MSCI by 15.2% during the 4th quarter.
-Peapack Gladstone Financial Corp now owns 425 shares of the technology company’s stock worth $260,000 after acquiring an additional 56 shares during the last quarter.
-88.98% of the stock is currently owned by institutional investors.
+A number of brokerages recently commented on MSCI.
+Royal Bank of Canada dropped their price target on shares of MSCI from $720.00 to $600.00 in a research note on Friday.
+Morgan Stanley dropped their price target on shares of MSCI from $651.00 to $593.00 and set an “equal weight” rating on the stock in a research note on Friday, January 28th.
+Zacks Investment Research upgraded shares of MSCI from a “hold” rating to a “buy” rating and set a $542.00 price target on the stock in a research note on Tuesday, April 5th.
+Deutsche Bank Aktiengesellschaft began coverage on shares of MSCI in a research note on Tuesday, March 29th.
+They set a “hold” rating and a $533.00 price target on the stock.
+Finally, The Goldman Sachs Group began coverage on shares of MSCI in a research note on Friday, April 1st.
+They set a “neutral” rating and a $553.00 price target on the stock.
+Four equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+Based on data from MarketBeat, the company currently has a consensus rating of “Buy” and a consensus target price of $589.00.

 MSCI Company Profile (Get Rating)